sigdialinlg2023/sigdialinlg2023.github.io/HOME.md

 The schedule will be announced in early June.
 In the meantime, here's a general overview:

-* Monday 7/18 tutorial
+* Monday 7/18 tutorial and workshop
 * Tuesday 7/19-Thursday 7/21 main conference
-* Friday 7/22 workshop
+* Friday 7/22 hackathon

 ### Acknowledgements